PyCQA/docformatter/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -i, --in-place        make changes to files instead of printing diffs -r, --recursive       drill down directories recursively
+      -h, --help            show this help message and exit -i, --in-place        make changes to files instead of printing diffs -c, --check           only check and report incorrectly formatted files -r, --recursive       drill down directories recursively
       --wrap-summaries length
                             wrap long summary lines at this length; set to 0 to